hsivakum/omnihire/README.md

 spring boot restapi

-to run this application just download it and open eclipse and import th projects
+to run this application just download it and open eclipse and import th projects If you have postgreSQL then no need to change anything from the code , try to create e database with the name data_store else if you want to use MySQL then change the settings in the application.properties file and database connection properties in all the controller files

 Note: if you don't have the Spring Boot Api probably you need to download to run the example